carefree0910/carefree-drawboard/examples/image_processing/README.md

 )
 ```

-* `customDefinitions` is a dictionary, where the key is the name of the parameter, and the value is an `IFieldDefinition` object.
+* `definitions` is a dictionary, where the key is the name of the parameter, and the value is an `IFieldDefinition` object.
 Since we want to create a slider for the `size` parameter, we use `INumberField` with `min` & `max` specified here.

 > See [Supported `IFieldDefinition`]() for more details.